 In July of 2014, Diamond State Health Plan – Plus fully absorbed the state’s other aged and elderly waivers.
 These services are now available only through the managed care plan.
 Specifically, residents who had been receiving benefits through the Delaware Amended Elderly and Disabled Waiver are now covered through the DSHP-Plus.
 This program is a collaboration between the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD) and the Division of Medicaid and Medical Assistance (DMMA).

 This program is a Medicaid managed long-term care program for residents of Delaware.
 In order to be eligible for this program, all applicants must first qualify for Medicaid.
-The major consideration factors for Delaware Medicaid for seniors are functional ability (nursing home level care is required) and monthly income and countable assets.
+One of the major consideration factors for Delaware Medicaid for seniors is functional ability.
+A nursing home level of care is required for an applicant to receive nursing home care, while an applicant can receive home and community based services if they are at risk of being placed in a nursing home without the services and supports provided by DSHP-Plus.
+An applicant’s monthly income and countable assets are also considered.